March 9, 2023

 Some of these features include image compression and code optimization, for example.
 In addition, Webflow's hosting service uses a content delivery network (CDN) to distribute content across multiple servers, which can further improve load times.

-Webflow's fast load times can help with SEO in several ways.
 First of all, faster loading times can improve the user experience, as visitors are less likely to leave a site that loads immediately.
 This can result in lower bounce rates and longer time on site, which are both hugely positive signals to search engines.

 Additionally, site speed is a confirmed ranking factor for Google, so a faster website can help improve search engine rankings.
 Faster load times can also improve the crawlability of a site, as search engine crawlers can access and index pages quicker.
 This can help ensure that all pages on a site are indexed and available in search results.